diaa/apg-workshop/_entries/04-05 patching-mntc.md

 ---

-##Scheduled maintenance in Azure Database for PostgreSQL – Flexible server
+### Scheduled maintenance in Azure Database for PostgreSQL – Flexible server

 Azure Database for PostgreSQL - Flexible server performs periodic maintenance to keep your managed database secure, stable, and up-to-date.
 During maintenance, the server gets new features, updates, and patches.
-You can configure custom maintenence schedules for your server.
+You can configure custom maintenance schedules for your server.

 Tasks: